GhaidaSenani/GhaidaSenani.github.io/_posts/2019-10-27-Natural Language Processing AND Sentiments Analysis of Disney tweets.markdown

 ### Vectorize & Dimensionality Reduction

 I have tried a bunch of techniques to reduce the dimensionality like Latent Semantic Analysis (LSA), Biterm, and Non-negative Matrix Factorization (NMF).
-However, I determined that NMF with a count vectorizer works more suitable for the data regarding to the short length and lack of context.
+However, I determined that NMF with a count vectorizer works more suitable for the data regarding the short length and lack of context.

 ![tf]({{site.url}}/assets/img/tfdis.png)